dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 This can be useful if you have low-latency app with huge memory or for performance testing
 * `-XX:+UseShenanodoahGC` -
 SATB - snapshot at the beginning, algo used to mark unreachable objects.
 We need this algo, cause we run marking at the same time as app is running.
 So if we don't do this, while we run, app may change reference and we can accidentally remove used object.
 Example.
 A->B->C. If we start marking, we go to A, then B, but at the same time B is no longer point to C, A is point to C now.
 But since we already passed A, we won't know this.
 So it's better to make snapshot of object graph at the beginning and use it for marking.
 When we run concurrent compact - we need to move object into new memory space.
-But since we have multiple threads read/write into this object to avoid situation where 2 threads write into 2 different copies we have write/read barrier - where once we create new copy we put pointer into first, and all links that read/write go to new copy through the pointer
+But since we have multiple threads read/write into this object to avoid situation where 2 threads write into 2 different copies we have read/write barrier - where once we create new copy we put pointer into first, and all links that read/write go to new copy through the pointer
 Don't confuse:
-* serial GC - use one thread to run gc
+* serial GC - use one thread to run GC
-* parallel GC - use multiple threads to run gc
+* parallel GC - use multiple threads to run GC
-Yet both of them cause `stop-the-world` pause to run gc, parallel pause would be a bit shorter
+Yet both of them cause `stop-the-world` pause to run GC, parallel pause would be a bit shorter
-* concurrent gc - run at the same time as your app running, so don't cause `stop the world` So you can be concurrent & parallel at the same time. or concurrent serial - if it uses single thread Pros to know how gc works - you can better handle:
+* concurrent GC - run at the same time as your app running, so don't cause `stop the world` So you can be concurrent & parallel at the same time. or concurrent serial - if it uses single thread Pros to know how gc works - you can better handle:
-* memory leaks - if objects keep referenced, although you don't need them in code, gc can't delete, so your heap would grow until you get `OutOfMemoryError`
+* memory leaks - if objects keep referenced, although you don't need them in code, GC can't delete, so your heap would grow until you get `OutOfMemoryError`
 * constant `stop the world` - gc stop all app thread to run itself, so if you have low latency app. constant stops can have performance issue, this is big problem with memory leak, cause if memory leak occur you have less memory, and gc runs
 * cpu usage - constant `stop the world` cause a lot of cpu consumption gc tuning:
 * adjust heap size
-* reduce rate of object creation - use pools instead
+* reduce rate of object creation - use object pooling instead
 * create collections with predefined size - most collections array based and resize can take some time + gc need take care of older array
 * use streams instead of copy into memory byte arrays Don't confuse (permGen was replaced by MetaSpace since java8):